Staircase with tiling intact from its railway days. This led to the emergency stairs.

 - this is the original (deep level) station building that was

-of the station; one for the recent arrival of the Jubilee Line
+of the underground station; one for the 1999 arrival of the Jubilee Line

-extension and an earlier one for the introduction of escalators
+extension and an earlier one in the 1960s for the introduction of escalators

-to the station in the 1960s.
+to the station.
 The decommissioned lift shaft is

 used for ventilation and is actually crossed by 'bridge' by passengers